Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 D. The Harbor Master

 Harbor Masters regulate how vessels conduct their navigation in a port, with the prime consideration being the safety of navigation for any vessel.
 Most regulatory requirements are set out in the form of port by-laws, general directions, and pilotage directions, as these clearly define the terms of safe navigation.

-A range and diversity of responsibilities are imposed on those who perform the harbour mastering role.
+A range and diversity of responsibilities are imposed on those who perform the harbor mastering role.
 Differing national traditions and structures explain the variations in the job description, which can even exist within one country.
 Factors such as the size of the port, its specific function, and how the port is owned and administered, also make a difference.
 There are two primary ways in which Harbor Masters may be appointed.
 They may be a port employee, or an external appointment, or, as in the USA, an officer of the US Coast Guard.

 The Harbor Master is the principal person who typically exercises jurisdiction over the water area of a port or port approach.
 To exercise this jurisdiction, authority is conferred by national law, regulation, or rules, and these duties encompass a legal and operational responsibility for shipping movements to be carried out safely.

 From initial information provided by the ship on draft, length overall, and displacement, the Harbor Master will allocate a suitable berth and apply any restrictions necessary for the safe passage of that particular vessel.
 Ships arriving at a port will typically contact the port control or vessel traffic management systems station to receive instructions on the plan for their arrival and stay in the port.
 This exchange usually involves confirmation of the time the pilot will board and the berth to which the vessel is proceeding.
 Harbor Masters use local knowledge to inform their decision-making regarding the manner and circumstances in which commercial vessels are permitted to enter and leave their ports.